serverless/serverless/docs/providers/azure/cli-reference/deploy-function.md

 serverless deploy function -f functionName
 ```

+**Note:** Because this command is only deploying the function code, function
+properties such as environment variables and events will **not** be deployed.

 ## Options
 - `--function` or `-f` The name of the function which should be deployed